radaniba/CodersCrowd/Words_a_Bioinformatician_never_wants_to_hear.md

 # Words a bioinformatician never wants to hear

-> I used to run a blog at bioicodershub.net before, but since I moved all my efforts towards developing coderscrowd.com, I was forced to shut it down.
-That said I will keep releasing some successful posts that were highly debated because they reflects the reality of a day to day data scientists work.
-THis is one of these famous posts, originally shared by Paul Michael Agapow
+> I used to run a blog at biocodershub.net before, but since I moved all my efforts towards developing coderscrowd.com, I was forced to shut it down.
+That said I will keep releasing some successful posts that were highly debated because they reflect the reality of a day to day data scientists work.
+THis is one of these famous posts, originally shared by Paul Michael Agapow [@agapow](https://twitter.com/agapow)

 Something cynical for a rainy Friday at the end of a long week :^)